mcogswell/cnn_treevis/README.md

 release TODOs
 ===

-* Can I clone the repo and generate everything required from just ilsvrc data?
-    * make this one command

 * create gifs and put in README

 * finish README

+* filter cvmlp specific paths from repo?

+* search the whole repo for TODOs

 ---